dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/tos.md

 ## 1. Acceptance of Terms

-Welcome to TwiliTransit.
-These Terms of Service ("Terms") govern your use of TwiliTransit's transportation services, mobile application, website, and related technologies (collectively, the "Services").
+Welcome to SIGNAL Transport Assist.
+These Terms of Service ("Terms") govern your use of SIGNAL Transport Assist's transportation services, mobile application, website, and related technologies (collectively, the "Services").
 By accessing or using our Services, you agree to be bound by these Terms.

 If you do not agree to these Terms, you may not use our Services.

 ## 2. Description of Services

-TwiliTransit is a technology platform that connects users with transportation options using cutting-edge connectivity solutions.
+SIGNAL Transport Assist is a technology platform that connects users with transportation options using cutting-edge connectivity solutions.
 Our Services include:

 - On-demand transportation booking and management
 - Real-time vehicle tracking and route optimization